davidnwobi/PotentialFlow/README.md

+## Acknowledgements
+Much thanks goes to [JoshTheEngineer](https://www.youtube.com/@JoshTheEngineer).
+His videos, derivations and code implementations were an invaluable resource for building this project especially the panel methods.

 # Potential Flow Visualizer

 This is a simple potential flow visualizer.
 The program allows you to experiment with the superposition of different potential flow fields.
 The program is written in Python using numpy and matplotlib for visualization.